php-fig/fig-standards/proposed/extended-coding-style-guide-meta.md

 5. Changelog from PSR-2
 ------------------------

-Please note this changelog is not a verbose list of changes from PSR-2 but highlights most of the most notable changes.
+Please note this changelog is not a verbose list of changes from PSR-2 but highlights the most notable changes.
 It should be considered a new specification and therefore you should read the specification for a full understanding of its contents.

 ### New statements